syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 **Orientation**

 This helps to rotate the cell text diagonally or vertically.
-The text orientation can be set by using the **Rotation** property as shown below.
+The text orientation can be set by using the **Rotation** property as shown as follows.

 {% tabs %}
 {% highlight c# %}